EpfeiferNutri/Phage-plasmids/README.md

 This approach combines the use of geNomad and vConTACT v2 for the identification and typing of P-Ps.

-geNomad is a computational tool for classifying nucleotide sequences as phages, integrated prophages, or plasmids [REF].
+geNomad is a computational tool for classifying nucleotide sequences as phages, integrated prophages, or plasmids.
 In this study, it is used to analyze plasmid sequences and identify candidates with phage-like characteristics, indicating potential P-Ps.

-vConTACT v2 is a viral classification tool that clusters viral genomes based on shared gene content [REF].
+vConTACT v2 is a viral classification tool that clusters viral genomes based on shared gene content.
 Here, it is used to further group the P-P candidates identified by geNomad.
 Plasmid genomes predicted to be phage-like are compared with a reference set of known P-Ps to determine their type based on similarity.

 ### *Publication_related_data*

-This folder contains the scripts, data, and supplementary materials needed to reproduce the figures and analyses presented in the publication [REF].
+This folder contains the scripts, data, and supplementary materials needed to reproduce the figures and analyses presented in the publication.

 ## Files stored in Zenodo repository